NicoloCavalli95horses/KMS-web-testing/content/01 Notes/symbolic execution.md

 ---
 ## Definition

-The core idea in symbolic execution is to work with abstract inputs instead of concrete inputs.
-For example, considering the following function:
+In general, symbolic execution denotes the process of analyzing what inputs cause each part of a program to execute. ==The core idea in symbolic execution is to work with abstract inputs instead of concrete inputs. ==For example, considering the following function:

 ```JavaScript